StackVista/stackstate-docs/stackpacks/integrations/openmetrics.md

 1. Edit the StackState Agent V2 configuration file `/etc/sts-agent/conf.d/openmetrics.d/conf.yaml` to include details of the OpenMetrics endpoint and the metrics to be retrieved.
    - **prometheus_url** - the URL exposing metrics in the OpenMetrics format
    - **namespace** - the namespace to be prepended to all metrics.
    - **metrics** - a list of metrics to be fetched from the OpenMetrics endpoint at `prometheus_url`.
-Either a string representing the metric name or a mapping can be used to rename the metric`<EXPOSED_METRIC>:<SENT_METRIC>`.
+Either a string representing the metric name or a mapping to rename the metric`<EXPOSED_METRIC>:<SENT_METRIC>`.
 This list should contain at least one metric.
     ```yaml
     init_config: